EasyBoxModel/EBM/README.md

 ```

 In order to have a `css/users/user/profile.css` file available for your HTML `link` tags, just do a `gulp` or `gulp-styles`.
 Choose `gulp-watch` instead to watch for changes.

+### HTML

+The `html` folder will compile your html files to the surce destination directory and you can see your changes in the host you are working on

 ### JS